-2012 45¢ Battle of Antietam
+Battle Of Antietam

 Although the battle was inconclusive, Northerners were relieved by the outcome.
-Encouraged by the atmosphere of victory, President Lincoln seized the opportunity to deliver the Emancipation Proclamation – the first formal announcement to name slavery as the cause of the American Civil War.
+Encouraged by the sense of victory, President Lincoln seized the opportunity to deliver the Emancipation Proclamation.
+After months of fighting and thousands of losses, it was the first formal announcement to declare slavery as the cause of the American Civil War.

 Click here to see a larger version of the painting show on U.S. #4665.